DavidMunera28/IS601-final-project/waywize/README.md

 Noted after some additional research on the subject that it's not uncommon, when running Next.js apps in development mode, to experience significant reductions in performance.

-This is further evidenced by the fact that even very simple pages (a single word rendered on an empty page) produces Lighthouse performance scores < 60.
+This is potentially further evidenced by the fact that even very simple pages (a single word rendered on an empty page) produces Lighthouse performance scores < 60.

 The changes applied thus far (as of 12/13/2023 ~ 7:15pm) will be deployed to Production and performance will be tested from the Vercel-hosted app.